marlsrobo/cs3200-group-15/README.md

 ### Domain Object Data Models Descriptions

 Our first domain object data model is a **Club** which represents a single Northeastern club.
 The object contains the following fields:
-- id (Integer, primary key): the club's unique id
+- clubId (Integer, primary key): the club's unique id
+- locationId (Integer, foreign key): the id of the location that this club meets at regularly
 - category (String): the club's category (e.x. fraternity, sport, religious, etc.)
 - advisor (String): the full name of the academic advisor of the club
-- budget (Integer): the club's budget represented in USD
+- budget (Unsigned Integer): the club's budget represented in USD
-- size (Integer): the number of members in the club
+- capacity (Unsigned Integer): the maximum number of members that can be in the club
-- locationId (Integer, foreign key): the id of the location that this club meets at regularly

 Our other domain object data model is a **Location** which represents a location on one of Northeastern's campuses that clubs can meet at.
 The object contains the following fields:
-- id (Integer, primary key): the location's unique id
+- locationId (Integer, primary key): the location's unique id
 - virtual (Boolean): whether this location is virtual or not (e.x. held on Zoom, Teams, or in person)
 - campus (String): the name of the Northeastern campus where this location is found (e.x.
 Boston, Seattle, etc.)
 - building (String): the name of the building where the location is found (e.x.
 Hurtig, Richards, etc.)
-- roomNumber (Integer): the room number of the location
+- roomNumber (Unsigned Integer): the room number of the location

 ### User to Domain Object Relationship Description

 Our user (Student) can be a member of any number of Clubs, and Clubs can have any number of Students as members.
 Therefore, there is a many-to-many relationship between Clubs and Students.
 In order to reify the relationship and also include the membership status of a Student for a particular Club, we created an **Enrollment** class.
 There is a one-to-many relationship between a Club and an Enrollment, and also a one-to-many relationship between a Student and an Enrollment.
 An Enrollment has the following fields:
 - studentId (Integer, foreign key): the NUID of the student in this enrollment record
 - clubId(Integer, foreign key): the id of the club that the student in this record is a member of
-- membershipStatus (MembershipStatus): the membership status (our defined enumeration) of the student for the particular club in this record
+- membershipStatus (MembershipStatus, foreign key): the membership status (our defined enumeration) of the student for the particular club in this record

 For instance, if a student with studentId 1 is the president of a club with clubId 3, the record would be (studentId: 1, clubId: 3, membershipStatus: PRESIDENT).

-The **Enrollment** will use a superkey comprised of the studentId and clubId fields.
+The **Enrollment** has a superkey comprised of the studentId and clubId fields so that we can ensure that a student can only have 1 membership status per club that they are enrolled in.

 ### Domain Object to Domain Object Relationship Description